blukatdevelopment/UnchainedWorldsOld/core_edition/campaigns/korsarus/factions.md

 A group that gathered under the lawful evil pursuit of violence for it's own sake.
 They follow a secret code of ethics in their killing.
 They are centered in Shadowvale, which is largely unreachable by Omarian authority.

 ### NPCs
-- Fantsmok(she/her, human) Monk
+- Fantsmok(she/her, human) Aurent
-- Laynohgay(he/him, fox folk) Monk
+- Laynohgay(he/him, fox folk) Aurent
-- Fedbalt(she/her, human) Monk
+- Fedbalt(she/her, human) Aurent
-- Loogoolihkih(he/him, wolf folk) Monk
+- Loogoolihkih(he/him, wolf folk) Aurent
 - Hesblank(she/her, human) Thief
 - Persbir(he/him, human) Thief
 - Aganul(she/her, human) Thief